Star Wars Infinities: Synopsis

 At the Battle of Yavin, events begin to change when the torpedoes fired by Luke Skywalker experience a technical malfunction and fail to destroy the Death Star, but prevent the complete destruction of Yavin 4.
-Unable to fire a fully charged shot from the Death Star's superlaser, Governor Tarkin orders the technicians to fire at reduced power, nearly levelling the Massassi Temple on the moon's surface.
+Unable to fire a fully charged shot from the Death Star's superlaser, Governor Tarkin orders the technicians to fire, but the reduced power only nearly levels the Massassi Temple on the moon's surface.

 The Imperials send out a wing of TIE Fighters to pick off the remaining members of Red Squadron.
-Luke, driven to near-insanity by the failure of the mission and the apparent destruction of Rebel base, turns his fighter to face the TIEs alone.
+Luke, enraged by the failure of the mission and the apparent destruction of Rebel base, turns his fighter to face the TIEs alone.
 Eventually, Han Solo convinces Luke to flee and the Millennium Falcon jumps into hyperspace with Luke's X-Wing on its tail.

 The Rebel forces attempt to flee the Yavin system, but are captured by the Imperials.
-The Rebel leaders are imprisoned on the Death Star to await execution, but Princess Leia is taken to Coruscant, where she is put under house arrest at the Emperor's residence, the great former Jedi Temple.
+The Rebel leaders are imprisoned on the Death Star to await execution, but Princess Leia is taken to Coruscant, where she is put under house arrest at Emperor Palpatine's's residence, the great former Jedi Temple.
 Once there, Darth Vader subtly begins Leia's conversion to the dark side of the Force.

 After the Falcon drops out of hyperspace, Luke and Han argue and Luke accuses Han of having abandoned the Rebellion.
 Luke pulls out his lightsaber and threatens to kill Han.
 Obi-Wan Kenobi's ghost then appears and tells Luke that he is moving into the dark side.
 Obi-Wan then instructs Luke to travel to Dagobah and seek out the Jedi Master Yoda.
 Han takes Luke to Dagobah, where he begins his training under Yoda's tutelage.
 Han then leaves with Chewbacca to finish the repairs on the Falcon.
 While on Dagobah, Luke enters a mysterious cave as part of his training.
 There, he fights and kills a vision of Darth Vader and is shocked to find Leia's face under the helmet.

 Five years later, the Empire celebrates the fifth anniversary of the Rebellion's defeat by renaming the Death Star the Justice Star, which then eclipses Coruscant's sun as a sign of everlasting peace.
 Now trained in the ways of the Sith, Leia convinces the Emperor to reinstate the Imperial Senate.
 Han and Chewbacca watch coverage of the celebrations in a bar on Ord Mantell and then board the Falcon and head back to Dagobah.